 Recognizing these major and persistent issues, TransForm and seven public agencies are partnering on a corridor-wide US 101 Mobility Action Plan (MAP) to advance equity, provide more reliable travel times, improve high-capacity mobility options, and foster healthy and sustainable communities along the Highway 101 corridor.
 TransForm hopes this approach will result in meaningful benefits for residents and commuters along the corridor, serving as a national case study for an alternative to the costly, outdated, and counterproductive strategy of highway widening.

 101 MAP public input took place in June and July 2019 and included a multilingual survey, stakeholder and technical advisory group meetings, and a series of public conversations to engage commuters, employers, and underrepresented groups.
-Now, a set of policy changes and Transportation Demand Management (TDM) measures (non-infrastructure strategies such as incentives, information, or technology that help people commute without having to drive alone) will be evaluated in order to advance equity and other MAP goals.
+Then, the team and our advisors studied a set of policy changes and Transportation Demand Management (TDM) measures (non-infrastructure strategies such as incentives, information, or technology that help people commute without having to drive alone) to evaluate how well they could advance equity and other MAP goals.